wp-plugins/link-log/readme.txt

 Visit the [Plugin Homepage](http://smartware.cc/wp-link-log)

+= Do you like the link-log Plugin? =

+Thanks, I appreciate that.
+You don’t need to make a donation.
+No money, no beer, no coffee.
+Please, just [tell the world that you like what I’m doing](http://smartware.cc/make-a-donation/)!
+And that’s all.

 == Installation ==

-1. Upload the "link-log" folder to your "/wp-content/plugins/" directory.
+= From your WordPress dashboard =

+1. Visit 'Plugins' -> 'Add New'
+1. Search for 'link-log'
 1. Activate the plugin through the 'Plugins' menu in WordPress

-1. Optional: change parameter name in Settings -> link-log
+= Manually from wordpress.org =

+1. Download link-log from wordpress.org and unzip the archive
+1. Upload the `link-log` folder to your `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==